Renunciation

 When abiding in renunciation, there's no need to enter a meditative state or "trance"; simply keep your eyes open as usual, staying alert and awake.

 On the other hand, having incessant thoughts at the beginning of the gradual path is normal.
-One will need to emphasize the practice of Sila (virtue) and Guarding the Sense Doors to attain a sufficient level of peacefulness to feel the joy of renunciation.
+One will need to emphasize the practice of Sila (virtue) and Guarding the Sense Doors to attain a sufficient level of peacefulness to experience the joy of renunciation.